adappt/CrowdStrike-WinPE-Recovery/README.md

 9 - Execute ```rmdir C:\WinPE_amd64 /S /Q``` followed by ```copype amd64 C:\WinPE_amd64``` to copy installation files usable to make an ISO/USB/VHDX

+9.5 - (optional) You can remove the "Press any key to boot from CD or DVD..." screen by deleting C:\WinPE_amd64\media\Boot\bootfix.bin , this is likely what most users want

 10 - (optional) Use the step described here to make an ISO https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive?view=windows-11#create-a-winpe-iso-dvd-or-cd

 11 - (optional) Use the step described here to make a VHDX https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive?view=windows-11#create-a-windows-pe-vhd-to-use-with-hyper-v